Chuks-project/Project-Seven.md/README.md

 - Deploy the tooling website’s code to the Webserver.
 Ensure that the html folder from the repository is deployed to /var/www/html

 #### In the images below, it can be confirmed that our Web Servers can serve the same content from shared storage solutions, in our case – NFS Server and MySQL database.
-The webservers 2 and 3 were able to receive and produce the message(Commands) from the Ist Webserver
+The web servers 2 and 3 were able to receive and produce the message(Commands) from the Ist Webserver

 ### WEBSERVER 1